Join us in the 2024 Readathon and help us to raise enough money to eradicate illiteracy and promote girls’ education. click here

 ASIBA Poetry Competition 2025

-ASIBA is pleased to announce the theme of the 2025 POETRY COMPETITION:
+ASIBA is pleased to announce the results of the 2025 POETRY COMPETITION:

 The Sea